ExchangeBC/concierge/docs/FUNCTIONAL_SPEC.md

 ### Specification Definitions

-All functional specifications are listed under the [Specification](#specification) heading.
+All functional specifications are listed under the [Specifications](#specifications) heading.
 Each specification describes a subset of the web app's features, typically limited to a specific domain.
 For example, a specification may describe all features related to "Requests for Information".